fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-dashboard.md

 ##Installation

 Before installing the Fogbow Dashboard, we need to install its depencies.
-In a debian-based distribution, this can be done as follow.
+In a debian-based distribution, this can be done as follow

 ```bash
 sudo apt-get install git python-dev python-virtualenv libssl-dev libffi-dev libxml2-dev libxslt1-dev